k-schmidt/Insight_Project/README.md

 ## Data
 The data for this project was completely fabricated since the Instagram API is rate limited.
-Therefore, I took inspiration from their design schemas in order to create my own API contract.
+Therefore, I took inspiration from their schema design in order to create my own API contract.
 The pipiline is centered around six events: